jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) provide the notice within 20 working days after the date on which the company’s eligibility or entitlement ended, although the Commissioner may agree to extend this period if it is reasonable to do so in the circumstances; and
   (b) provide part-year financial statements under section FM 14.
 Anti-avoidance measure
 (5) A notice under this section is not valid if it is made in connection with an arrangement entered into for a purpose of enabling the company to leave a consolidated group so as to defeat the intent and application of the consolidation rules.
-When this subsection applies, the company is treated as leaving the consolidated group on the date on which its eligibility or entitlement ended.
+When this subsection applies, the company is treated as leaving the consolidated group at the beginning of the tax year in which its eligibility or entitlement ended.

 ### FM 41 No nominated company
 If, during an income year, no nominated company exists for a consolidated group and no company that is part of the consolidated group is notified as a replacement under section FM 34(3), all companies in the consolidated group are treated as having left the consolidated group with effect from the start of the income year.
 Section FM 34(5) overrides this section.